fedecarli/contacts-droid/README.md

 # ContactList
 It's an app made to complete  a class project.
 This just work like a contact list on your phone where you can add, view and delete any contact from this list.
-I'll implement a the MVP architecture to this project soon as possible and make this an example from my web site.
+I'll implement the MVP architecture to this project soon as possible and make this an example from my web site.

 ## What I used on this project